 Strategic Objective Description Connected and healthy communities Communities are safe, resilient, healthy, inclusive, and socially well connected.
 Quality services are accessible to everyone.
 Quality infrastructure and liveable places Quality facilities and infrastructure meet current and future needs.
 Places are well planned hubs of activity that foster wellbeing, creativity, and innovation.
 Protected and enhanced natural environment A healthier environment for future generations.
-Vibrant economy, agriculture, and tourism Our tourism, agriculture, health, manufacturing, and other industries are leading and dynamic.
+Vibrant economy, agriculture, and tourism Please note this is referred to as Prosperous Community & Vibrant economy in the draft 2025-29 Council Plan Our tourism, agriculture, health, manufacturing, and other industries are leading and dynamic.
 Strong investment and attraction underpin sustainable economic growth and job creation.
-High performing organisation An innovative, responsive organisation that listens and delivers quality, value for money services to our community.
+High performing organisation Please note this is referred to as Our Commitment in the draft 2025-29 Council Plan An innovative, responsive organisation that listens and delivers quality, value for money services to our community.